 In this post, I’m going to share some tips and recommendations by which you can keep your WordPress blog secured, sit back and enjoy your cash without worrying!
 So, let’s start!

-Most of the hacks are being done due to the laziness of blog owners and usage of illegal/nulled plugins and themes.
+Most of the hacks are being done due to the laziness of blog owners and the usage of illegal/nulled plugins and themes.
 So below are the tips for keeping your WordPress blog secured and hack-proof.

 Why Does Your WordPress Blog Need To Be Secured?